 In 2000, Opera 4.0 was released, which was the first cross-platform focused version.
 With the release of Version 5.0, the purchase after trial requirement was eliminated, converting to being ad-sponsored to continue free usage.

 In 2005, Opera fully removed the advertisements in Version 8.5 as the majority of funding came from Google revenue, which is the default search engine by contract.

 In 2006, Opera Version 9.1 introduced fraud protection with technology by GeoTrust and PhishTank.
 Together, creating a digital certificate and tracking phishing sites.
 Later, Netcraft replaced GeoTrust to improve security.
 Also, Haute Secure was added for malware protection.
 Furthermore, Opera Software ASA released the Nintendo DS Browser and Internet Channel for use with the Nintendo Wii and Nintendo DS.

 Questions for Readers:

-- What browser(s) do you currently use, or have used in the past?
+- What browsers have you used in the past?

 - Do you know of browsers that should be listed?